LocalCoinIS/dev.bitshares.works/docs/development/use_cases/uc_merchant.rst

 In this example, we assume

  - https://merchant.org is the service that host the server,
- - https://wallet.org is the wallet provider that host the server
+ - https://wallet.org is the wallet provider that host the server, `https://localcoin.is` for example

 Privacy Concerns
 -----------------------------